When someone passes away, an inheritance tax is levied on the estate (the property, money, and possessions) left behind.

 While the beneficiary does not normally pay this inheritance tax, you may be charged if the deceased’s estate cannot or will not pay it.
 Inheritance tax is charged at 40%.

 If your inheritance includes farmland or woodland, call the inheritance tax and probate hotline.

-You won’t usually have to pay any Stamp Duty or tax upon inheriting property, unless you’ve received more than £325,000 worth of non-exempted gifts from the deceased in the 7 years prior to their death.
-So, if you were gifted property by the deceased before they died, you may be responsible for paying an Inheritance Tax charged on a “tapering relief” scale:
+You won’t usually have to pay any Stamp Duty or tax upon inheriting property, unless you’ve received more than £325,000 worth of non-exempted gifts from the deceased in the seven years prior to their death.
+So, if you were gifted property by the deceased before they died, you may be responsible for paying an inheritance tax charged on a “tapering relief” scale:

-While Inheritance Tax is usually paid by the deceased’s estate, the Inheritance Tax on gifts is paid by the beneficiary.
-After 7 years gifts are no longer considered in the value of the deceased’s estate.
+While inheritance tax is usually paid by the deceased’s estate, the inheritance tax on gifts is paid by the beneficiary.
+After seven years, gifts are no longer considered in the value of the deceased’s estate.

 Other possible exceptions include:

 If the deceased owed income tax or was due for a refund, you may have to ensure that the correct amount was paid.
 You may also owe income tax on profit you earn from share dividends or from inheriting an asset that generates income, such as a rental property.

 Capital gains tax

 You may need to pay capital gains tax if you sell a property or shares of a property you’ve inherited, especially if the property’s value increases during probate.